Pulkit3108/COVID-19-Data-Fetcher-and-Notifier/README.md

 # CSF_Ninjas

 The Final directory contains the final version of the project.
-Start xampp server, in htdocs make folder csf_ninjas put all the files from the FINAL directory and then visit http://localhost/csf_ninjas/index.html
+Start xampp server, in htdocs make folder csf_ninjas put all the files from the FINAL directory and then visit http://localhost/csf_ninjas/index.html When you open the index.html page if you wish to see the map please let the page load for atleast 1 minute.